upper waypoint

 More Health Stories

-In April, the CDC sequenced the genome of the H5N1 virus found in the dairy worker infected in Texas.
+In April, the CDC sequenced the genome of the H5N1 virus found in a dairy worker infected in Texas.
 Researchers identified some mutations in the virus but not the necessary mutations that would give the virus the tools to jump from one human to another.

 Researchers point out that the overwhelming majority of H5N1 cases in the past two decades show humans caught the virus from animals, not other humans.